 - 3~4 Dry Red Chilies, broken

 - Once the pressure comes down, open the lid and whisk the dal until smooth.
 Add tamarind pulp, green chilies, ground coriander, red chili powder and salt.
+If the mixture looks too thick, add more water.
 Mix well and cook on medium flame for 4~5 minutes.